Crossle86/Robot25V/README.md

 ### If RobotLib gets an update:
 Download the RobotLib.json file from the RobotLib Github repo and drop it into the vendordeps folder inside the project folder.
 Build the project.
 ************************************************************************************************************
+Version 25.2

+*   Vikaat's code as of end of DCMP plus off season testing and upgrades to simulation code.

+4450 Software Team, September 19 2025

 Version 25.1

 *   Moving toward functional 2025 code base.